varunishad/Service_Oriented_Architecture/Service_Oriented_Architecture.md

   * Healthcare organizations use SOA to improve healthcare delivery.

-  * Musuems use SOA to create a virtualize storage system for their information and content.
+  * Museums use SOA to create a virtualized storage system for their information and content.

   * Web services business use SOA
     - to create reusable code